npc-riddlah/Aeretrea/docs/expert/details.md

 ### buildenv.sh
 {: .pb-2 }
-When sourced, this script will automatically set up your current shell instance to build UN1CA, it will also add the `run_cmd` function.
+When sourced, this script will automatically set up your current shell instance to build Aeretrea, it will also add the `run_cmd` function.
 Usage of this script is:
 ```bash
 . ./buildenv.sh <target>
 ```